Linear algebra: Linear maps

+for any vectors u, v in V and scalars a, b in F.

 When V = W are the same vector space, a linear map T : V → V is also known as a linear operator on V.

 A bijective linear map between two vector spaces (that is, every vector from the second space is associated with exactly one in the first) is an isomorphism.
 Because an isomorphism preserves linear structure, two isomorphic vector spaces are "essentially the same" from the linear algebra point of view, in the sense that they cannot be distinguished by using vector space properties.
 An essential question in linear algebra is testing whether a linear map is an isomorphism or not, and, if it is not an isomorphism, finding its range (or image) and the set of elements that are mapped to the zero vector, called the kernel of the map.
 All these questions can be solved by using Gaussian elimination or some variant of this algorithm.

 Subspaces, span, and basis

 The study of those subsets of vector spaces that are in themselves vector spaces under the induced operations is fundamental, similarly as for many mathematical structures.
 These subsets are called linear subspaces.
 More precisely, a linear subspace of a vector space V over a field F is a subset W of V such that u + v and au are in W, for every u, v in W, and every a in F. (These conditions suffice for implying that W is a vector space.)

 For example, given a linear map T : V → W, the image T(V) of V, and the inverse image T^{−1}(0) of 0 (called kernel or null space), are linear subspaces of W and V, respectively.